nrwl/nx/docs/external-generated/packages/powerpack-shared-fs-cache/documents/overview.md

 This plugin will enable the remote cache for your Nx workspace, but does not provide any of the other features of Nx Cloud.
 If you want to leverage [distributed task execution](/ci/features/distribute-task-execution), [re-running flaky tasks](/ci/features/flaky-tasks) or [automatically splitting tasks](/ci/features/split-e2e-tasks), you'll need to [connect to Nx Cloud](/ci/intro/connect-to-nx-cloud) and use [Nx Replay](/ci/features/remote-cache) instead.

 {% callout type="warning" title="Potential Cache Poisoning" %}
 Using a shared file system folder for the remote cache opens you up to the possibility of [cache poisoning](/troubleshooting/unknown-local-cache).
-To avoid this, use [Nx Replay](/ci/features/remote-cache) or share your cache with an AWS S3 bucket using [`@nx/powerpack-s3-cache`](/nx-api/powerpack-s3-cache).
+To avoid this, use [Nx Replay](/ci/features/remote-cache) or share your cache with an Amazon S3 bucket using [`@nx/powerpack-s3-cache`](/nx-api/powerpack-s3-cache).
 {% /callout %}

 {% callout title="This plugin requires an active Nx Powerpack license" %}